sethreidnz/azure-devops-examples/README.md

 # Azure Devops Examples

-This repository is designed to go with the various blogs on my blog [sethreid.co.nz](https://sethreid.co.nz) that show how to create builds using Azure Devop's new YAML based build configurations.
+This repository is designed to go with the various blogs on my blog [sethreid.co.nz](https://sethreid.co.nz) that show how to create builds using [Azure Devop's](https://azure.microsoft.com/en-us/services/devops/pipelines/) new YAML based build pipeline configurations.

 Included are: